-Component 2: Sustainable Management of Environmental Assets in Drina Corridor
+Component 2: Integrated Management and Development of the Drina River Corridor

-Sub-component 2.1: Managing climate change impacts and risk mitigation in Drina river corridor.
-The sub-component will finance infrastructure works, studies, surveys, consultations and preparation of detailed design of interventions related to the management of environmental assets along the Drina Corridor.
-This project will finance improved watershed management in the Lim and Grncar River basins of Montenegro.
+Sub-component 2.1: Flood protection and environmental management.
+This sub-component will finance infrastructure works, studies, surveys, consultations and preparation of detailed design of interventions related to the management of environmental assets (the protection of local ecosystems that act as carbon sinks) along the Drina Corridor.

-Sub-component 2.2: Hydrological and optimization interventions.
 The on-going GEF-SCCF-financed Drina River Basin Management project as well as the ESMAP technical assistance, are conducting studies that will identify the additional actions needed for flood protection, bank stabilization, drainage and river training works, and reservoir management in the Drina Corridor.
-This sub-component will finance selected priority investments in line with the project development objective including any further studies that may be needed.
+Upgraded flood protection capacity (at or above 1 in 100-year event) also enhance climate adaptation capacity of protected areas.